tytydraco/yessleep/out/I_went_offtrail_in_Eastern_Europe_and_barely_made_it_out_alive_Something_in_the_tall_grass_almost_killed_me_in_Romania.md

 The point is, I wasn't some tourist with brand-new gear and zero experience.
 I knew my stuff.
 Could set up camp in a whiteout, navigate by stars, identify edible plants, the whole deal.

 But the steppes of eastern Europe?
 That was the only place I've ever been legitimately afraid I was going to die.
 Not hypothermia, not dehydration, not getting lost.
-Something else entirely.
+Something inhuman.

 Something that made me understand why some places have warnings that go way deeper than "stay on marked trails."